 Can Continued Education Lead to Vision Problems?

-If you have trouble seeing objects in the distance, but see them perfectly fine up close, you likely have a condition called myopia.
-The condition is pretty common, but the reasons behind it are varied.
-In fact, according to a recent study, it’s possible that the severity of your myopia has a lot to do with how many years you spent in school.
+If you’re still in school and feel your eyes deteriorating, you’re not alone.
+Maybe you have trouble seeing things at a distance, but your vision is fine up close.
+This condition is called myopia, and it is pretty common.
+However, the reasons behind it are varied.
+In fact, according to a recent study, the severity of your myopia may have a lot to do with how many years you spend in school.
 So, that begs the question, can continued education lead to vision problems?

 Growing Health Concerns